alex-toy/CsharpDesignPatterns/README.md

 ## Prototype Pattern

 The **Prototype** design pattern is one of the **creational** design patterns.
-Iy is very useful in scenarios where the creation of an object can become expensive.
+It is very useful in scenarios where the creation of an object can become expensive.

 <img src="/pictures/prototype.png" title="prototype"  width="800">